pathbind/M-plus/README.md

 PDF files can be preserved as workspace data but are not rewritten by the current browser workspace engine.

+# Electronic schematics

+M+ 1.5.1 treats requests for electronic and electrical schematics as structured engineering deliverables rather than generic image or audio generation.

+For a request such as `Generate an electronic schematic diagram`, the Main is required to emit a real `schematic.svg` artifact.
+The SVG uses conventional schematic presentation with component symbols, orthogonal wires, junctions, reference designators, values, pin labels, named rails and ground.
+It is intended to look and behave like an electronic schematic, not an ASCII drawing, block diagram or decorative AI image.

+If the request includes a BOM or bill of materials, M+ also requires `BOM.csv`, with references and values matching the final schematic.
+A deterministic check fails the run if the required SVG or BOM artifact is missing or malformed, so a response that only says it can create a schematic cannot pass verification.

+KiCad `.kicad_sch` is now a supported textual artifact type.
+When the user explicitly asks for editable KiCad or EDA source, the Main may provide `schematic.kicad_sch` in addition to the SVG.
+The SVG remains the default graphical deliverable because M+ can validate and preview it directly in the browser.

+Schematic requests are excluded from audio routing.
+Terms such as `audio amplifier`, `audio circuit` and `audio schematic` describe the engineering subject and no longer trigger music or sound generation.
+Generic image generation is also bypassed for schematic requests.

+The Main should use relevant conversation context already available in the chat instead of asking the user to paste back circuit details M+ itself previously produced.
+If a specific net, value or pin connection is genuinely uncertain, it should identify that exact uncertainty while still producing the recoverable parts of the drawing.

+Reviewers are told to inspect the actual SVG file, not only the explanatory prose.
+They should reject missing graphical output, ASCII-only substitutes, incoherent connectivity, mismatched BOM entries and schematic presentation that does not meet ordinary electronics conventions.

 # Audio generation and review